microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 In the future, when we supporting setting the Terminal as the "default terminal emulator" on Windows.
 When that lands, we will use the `profiles.defaults` settings to create the tab we'll hosting the commandline client.
-If the user has `"elevated": true` in their `profiles.defaults`, we'd usually try to auto-elevate the profile.
+If the user has `"elevate": true` in their `profiles.defaults`, we'd usually try to auto-elevate the profile.
 In this scenario, however, we can't do that.
 The Terminal is being invoked on behalf of the client app launching, instead of the Terminal invoking the client application.